 The County currently encourages senior housing through a variety of provisions in the Development Code, including reduced parking standards, allowances for increased densities, and flexibility around kitchen designs.
-This Housing Element contains a number of programs related to increasing multifamily and special needs housing that can also result in increased opportunities for senior housing, such as 1.d Streamline the Review of Affordable Housing, 1.e Study Ministerial Review for Affordable Housing, and 2.a Encourage Housing for Special Needs Households.
-Other programs that can facilitate housing types appropriate for seniors include second units, accessibility and universal design, and preservation of existing affordable housing and rental housing stock (1.gf Undertake Adjustments to Second Unit Development Standards, 2.g Ensure Reasonable Accommodations, and 3.po Utilize Federal Grants Division Funding).
+This Housing Element contains a number of programs related to increasing multifamily and special needs housing that can also result in increased opportunities for senior housing, such as 1.e Study Ministerial Review for Affordable Housing, and 2.a Encourage Housing for Special Needs Households.
+Other programs that can facilitate housing types appropriate for seniors include second units, accessibility and universal design, and preservation of existing affordable housing and rental housing stock (1.f Undertake Adjustments to Second Unit Development Standards, 2.g Ensure Reasonable Accommodations, and 3.o Utilize Federal Grants Division Funding).